qgao21/NEED/README.md

 # Noise-Inspired Diffusion Model for Generalizable Low-Dose CT Reconstruction
 This is the official implementation of the paper "Noise-Inspired Diffusion Model for Generalizable Low-Dose CT Reconstruction".
+The pre-print version can be found in [arxiv](https://arxiv.org/abs/2506.22012)

 ## Updates
 - Dec, 2024: initial commit.